 FreeSync

-This is the main reason that some gamers are annoyed that NVIDIA still charges money for their tech.
+This is the principal reason that some gamers are annoyed that NVIDIA still charges money for their tech.
 Meanwhile, AMD has allowed FreeSync, as its name suggests, to be used for free since its launch.

 This doesn’t mean that manufacturers can label their monitors “FreeSync Ready.”
 As with G-Sync, they need to meet certain criteria set by AMD, but at least their certification doesn’t cost a thing.